Continuation fees and writing-up fees

 Writing up fees

-Where a student enters their fourth year (full time) or sixth year (part time) of study and is no longer engaged in the acquisition of new data and is predominantly concentrating on writing up their thesis prior to submission they will be classified as writing up students.
+Where a student enters their fourth year (full time) or eight year (part time) of study and is no longer engaged in the acquisition of new data and is predominantly concentrating on writing up their thesis prior to submission they will be classified as writing up students.
 A writing up student must be in a position to submit their thesis within 12 months, or by their thesis submission date, whichever is sooner.
 The write up fee is available for a maximum of one year.
 Regardless of mode of study, should you fail to submit your thesis within the ‘write-up year’ you would become liable for any continuation fee should you be granted an extension to registration.

 The supervisor will need to formally confirm to the Research Degrees Office when a student should be classified as writing up.